LukeShortCloud/rootpages/src/administration/file_systems.rst

 [22]

-ceph-ansible
+ceph-ansible (<= Octopus)
-''''''''''''
+'''''''''''''''''''''''''

-The ceph-ansible project is used to help deploy and automate updates.
+The ceph-ansible project is used to deploy and update Ceph clusters using Ansible.
+It is deprecated and replaced by `cephadm <https://docs.ceph.com/docs/master/cephadm/>`__.

 .. code-block:: sh